ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

   `001-ailab-using-adr.md`.
   - `NNN`: A three-digit number to ensure ADRs are listed in numerical order.
   - `tag`: A descriptive tag of the decision.
+- Attachments: Attachments will be in the same name prefixe as the ADR, for example, `001-ailab-using-adr-template.md`.
-- Sections will include: Abstract, Context, Decision, Consequences and References.
+- Sections of an ADR will include: Executive Summary, Context, Decision, Consequences and References.

 ### Implicit Statuses